-The PMHP is building a critical mass of service providers capable of detecting and providing basic mental health support for mothers
+The PMHP builds a critical mass of service providers capable of detecting and providing basic mental health support for mothers

 We provide training in the public health and social development sectors as well as through academic institutions.
 We aim to empower, affirm and sustain providers, shift negative attitudes, reduce stigma and client abuse.